 - Granules: Able to dissolve in water and be poured on soil or sprinkled around the plant's base, granules are one of the most popular and readily found fertilizer types.
 Work these time-release, polymer coated granules into the soil around the base of the hydrangea plant.
 Let them dissolve slowly.
 Their nutrients are fairly long-lasting.

 - Spikes: Also good for long-term fertilizer, spikes are compressed so that they can be easily pushed into the soil around the base of the plant.
 Spikes gradually dissolve over two or three months.
+Note that spikes will only feed the plant in the exact spot of placement and if placed too close to base, can burn plant.

 Organic vs. Inorganic Fertilizers